 The Drawing Studio is located in VPA 56.
-The studio provides students with ample working space, and is equipped with easels for painting and drawing projects, as well as a cache of still-life objects and pedestals to be used as students need.
+The studio provides students with ample working space and is equipped with easels for painting and drawing projects, as well as a cache of still-life objects and pedestals to be used as students need.
 Additional resources including track lighting, cutting mats, a paper cutter, and drying rack are available to aid student work.
 Flat files and lockers are available for student storage of work and materials.

 The Ceramics Studio, located in VPA 76, is newly renovated, with some construction still underway, and provides students with a brand new state of the art facility.
-Students has access to a covered kiln yard, glaze room with ventilation hood, ample studio space for hand building, and 18 wheels for throwing.
+Students have access to a covered kiln yard, glaze room with ventilation hood, ample studio space for hand building, and 18 wheels for throwing.

 The Printmaking Studio, located in VPA 75, allows students to complete projects utilizing etching, screen printing, and letterpress, with a newly renovated darkroom, and courses often blend these traditional methods with contemporary digital practices.